-My name is Kimberley Reyes (but everyone calls me ‘Kim’).
-I started freelancing in 2008 when I was a college student in Ateneo de Manila University.
-I was looking for a way to earn income despite my busy schedule in school because I had expenses that I wanted to pay for myself and because I wanted to save up for a new laptop.
-To give you an idea of my situation, my classes would start at 7:30 in the morning and would end at either 4:30 or 9:00.
+I started freelancing in 2008 when I was a second-year college student.
+I was looking for a way to earn income because I had expenses that I wanted to pay myself and because I wanted to save up for a new laptop.
+My classes would start at 7:30 in the morning and would end at either 4:30 or 9:00.
 I also had one class on Saturdays, which took up my whole morning.
-I spent most of my time in school, which is why if I was to work, I had to be able to do it from school, during my breaks.
+I spent most of my time in school, which is why if I were to work, I had to be able to do it from school, during my breaks.
 Hence, my work had to allow me to work flexibly and from anywhere.
 That’s when I discovered freelancing.

-Since I had no work experience nor a portfolio to show, I decided that I had to step up my client-finding game.
+While I waited for a client, I worked on my portfolio.
 I wanted to offer writing services, which is why I created a blog that can serve as my portfolio.
 I wrote about what I was most passionate about then: food and travel.
 I wrote as often as I could while still applying for projects on Upwork.
 I made sure I mentioned my blog in my proposals so that potential clients will at least have something to look at when they open my proposal.

 I took a quick break from my freelance career in 2010 when I went on an internship in the United Kingdom.
 Although I had to stop working as a freelancer, I didn’t stop learning AND networking.
-I used my internship in Destination Marketing to acquire new skills for my freelance career.
+I used my internship in Destination Marketing to acquire new skills for my freelancing business.
 I also used my time in London to network with potential clients.
-I told them about my sideline as a freelancer and gave them my contact details so they can contact me in case they needed help.
+I told them about my then sideline as a freelance writer and gave them my contact details so they can contact me in case they needed help.

-When I came back to the Philippines, I started accepting more writing projects and eventually started charging more for my work.
-I also invested on local workshops and online trainings, which led me to evolve into a virtual assistant offering not just writing services, but also administrative, creative, and technical support.
+When I came back to the Philippines, I started accepting more writing projects and, as my client base grew, eventually started charging more for my work.
+I also invested in local workshops and online training, which led me to evolve into a virtual assistant offering not just writing services, but also administrative, creative, and technical support.

 I want to start working at home… but how?